-Salary \$31,490 (through 03/31/18) then \$20,000 Housing Allowance 20,000 FICA 3,939 (.0765%) Auto Expenses (Reimbursed) 2,500 (annual) Expenses (Travel, Meals, Etc.) 2,500 (annual) Continuing Education (Reimbursed) 1,000 (annual) Total \$61,429 alized amount based on initial pay/benefits/ reimbursable expenses.
-This annual amount wi
+Salary Housing Allowance FICA \$31,490 (through 03/31/18) then \$20,000 20,000 3,939 (.0765%) Auto Expenses (Reimbursed) Expenses (Travel, Meals, Etc.) Continuing Education (Reimbursed) 2,500 (annual) 2,500 (annual) 1,000 (annual) Total \$61,429 Annualized amount based on initial pay/benefits/reimbursable expenses.

-Annualized amount based on initial pay/benefits/reimbursable expenses.
 This annual amount will be reduced on March 31, 2018 as shown above.
 Continuing education funds may be accumulated over the contract period up to \$3,000.
 If not utilized during the contract period, any remaining funds and leave are forfeited at the end of the contract period.
 Additional Commitments and Conditions.
 Rev. Hedrick will be required to travel and attend meetings within the bounds of the presbytery and occasionally in other locations.
 Travel expenses will be reimbursed by the presbytery and have been estimated in the terms of call set forth above, except for her attendance at the denomination's Polity Conference (now Mid-Council Leaders' Gathering), General Assembly, and synod meetings, which continue to be additional expenses of the presbytery (budgeted elsewhere), as provided in prior years.
 She will perform her work in the presbytery office and in her home office or other work locations, such as churches and Montgomery Presbyterian Conference Center as her schedule requires.
 The terms of this contract, including but not limited to hours and compensation, shall be reviewed at least annually by both parties and are subject to revision as agreed by the parties.